 Telescopic handle is highly adjustable.
 Easy to store when collapsed.

 Handle locking button has been reported to stick.
 Feels a bit top-heavy when raking.
-No warranty.

 The 54-inch handle may seem a bit short for taller users.
 Strange placement of product sticker (across the tines) is difficult to remove.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

 Your yard might be the source of a seemingly endless cycle of chores – planting in the spring, weeding in the summer, clearing leaves in the fall – but the right tools can help make these tasks a breeze.
 One essential item that all serious gardeners need is a quality rake.
 In fact, you might need more than one rake, since different varieties have different uses.

 Buying the perfect rake is not as simple as going out and picking up the first one you set your eyes on.
 Different rakes have different purposes, and you must think about why you need a rake and select the right one for the job.
 This can be a challenge, especially for first-time buyers who don't know their thatch rake from their tines.